 His own musical influences included Sonny Boy Williamson, Big Walter Horton, Little Walter, Charlie Musselwhite and Paul Butterfield.
 The influence of jazz legends such as Stanley Turrentine, Pharaoh Sanders, made their mark with John Coltrane, whose “sound” originally pulled Ian into music.

 Ian Bennett died in 2019, after struggling with serious health issues.
 He left a hole in our community, but gave us a legacy to play and enjoy life with.
-The Hudson Valley Blues Society Ian Bennett Memorial Fund has been established to help local Hudson Valley musicians who are struggling with medical and health-related financial needs.
+The Hudson Valley Blues Society Ian Bennett Memorial Fund was established to help local Hudson Valley musicians who are struggling with medical and health-related financial needs.